-The benefit assessment is based on the results of the ongoing, open-label, randomised ACE-CL-007 (ELEVATE-TN) study, which compares acalabrutinib or acalabrutinib in combination with obinutuzumab with chlorambucil in combination with obinutuzumab (chlorambucil + obinutuzumab).
-The treatment arms acalabrutinib and chlorambucil + obinutuzumab are relevant for the present benefit assessment.
+The benefit assessment is based on the results of the ongoing, open-label, randomised ACE-CL-007 (ELEVATE-TN) study, which compares acalabrutinib or acalabrutinib in combination with obinutuzumab (acalabrutinib + obinutuzumab) with chlorambucil in combination with obinutuzumab (chlorambucil + obinutuzumab).
+The treatment arms acalabrutinib + obinutuzumab and chlorambucil + obinutuzumab are relevant for the present benefit assessment.

 Adult patients with previously untreated and treatment-naive cluster-of-differentiation (CD)20+ CLL according to International Workshop on Chronic Lymphocytic Leukaemia (IWCLL) criteria (2008) were included.
-Patients were required to have an Eastern Cooperative Oncology Group Performance Status (ECOG-PS) of 0-2 onwards and were also required to be ≥ 65 years of age.
+Patients were required to have an Eastern Cooperative Oncology Group Performance Status (ECOG-PS) of 0 - 2 on and were also required to be \geq 65 years of age.
 Younger patients had to have renal dysfunction (creatinine clearance of 30-69 ml/min estimated by Cockroft-Gault equation) and/or co-morbidities defined by a Cumulative Illness Rating Scale for Geriatrics (CIRS G) of > 6.

-A total of 179 patients were randomised to the acalabrutinib intervention arm and 177 to the chlorambucil + obinutuzumab comparator arm.
+A total of 179 patients were randomised to the acalabrutinib + obinutuzumab intervention arm and 177 patients to the chlorambucil + obinutuzumab comparator arm.
 Stratification factors were presence of 17p deletion (yes vs no), ECOG-PS (0-1 vs 2), and geographic region (North America, Western Europe vs other).

 Patients were included regardless of whether they were eligible for FCR therapy or not.
-To create an appropriate subpopulation of patients for whom FCR therapy is not an option, the pharmaceutical company uses renal function (creatinine clearance < 70 ml/min) as a sufficient criterion and the following combined criteria (if \geq 2 criteria are met, FCR therapy is no longer an option): Age (> 65), general condition (ECOG-PS \geq 2), anaemia and/or thrombocytopenia, co-morbidities (CIRS-G > 6).
+To create an appropriate subpopulation of patients for whom FCR therapy is not an option, the pharmaceutical company uses renal function (creatinine clearance < 70 ml/min) as a sufficient criterion and the following combined criteria (if ≥ 2 criteria are met, FCR therapy is no longer an option): Age (> 65), general condition (ECOG-PS ≥ 2), anaemia and/or thrombocytopenia, co-morbidities (CIRS-G > 6).
 The pharmaceutical company excludes patients with a 17p deletion and/or TP53-mutation for this subpopulation.
 Therefore, the pharmaceutical company followed the procedure in previous benefit assessments.
-This results in 103 patients in the acalabrutinib arm and 95 patients in the chlorambucil + obinutuzumab arm for the relevant subpopulation.
+This results in 99 patients in the acalabrutinib + obinutuzumab arm and 95 patients in the chlorambucil + obinutuzumab arm for the relevant subpopulation.
 The mean age of the predominantly male study participants was 72 years in the intervention arm and 73 years in the comparison arm.

-In the intervention arm, treatment with acalabrutinib was continued until disease progression or unacceptable toxicity.
+In the intervention arm, acalabrutinib was initially administered as monotherapy for 1 cycle, followed by 6 cycles in combination with obinutuzumab.
+Subsequently, acalabrutinib was continued as monotherapy until disease progression or unacceptable toxicity.
 In the comparator arm, chlorambucil and obinutuzumab were each administered for a maximum of 6 cycles (28 days each) in the absence of disease progression or unacceptable toxicities.
 After disease progression, patients in the comparator arm were eligible to receive acalabrutinib as monotherapy.